openharmony/docs/en/application-dev/application-models/arkts-ui-widget-working-principles.md

   ![WidgetProject](figures/WidgetProject.png)

 - More widget features
-  - Animation: ArkTS widgets support the [attribute animation](../reference/arkui-ts/ts-animatorproperty.md) and [explicit animation](../reference/arkui-ts/ts-explicit-animation.md) capabilities, which can be leveraged to deliver a more engaging experience.
+  - Animation: ArkTS widgets support the [property animation](../reference/arkui-ts/ts-animatorproperty.md) and [explicit animation](../reference/arkui-ts/ts-explicit-animation.md) capabilities, which can be leveraged to deliver a more engaging experience.
   - Custom drawing: ArkTS widgets allow you to draw graphics with the [\<Canvas>](../reference/arkui-ts/ts-components-canvas-canvas.md) component to present information more vividly.
   - Logic code execution: The capability to run logic code in widgets means that service logic can be self-closed in widgets, expanding the use cases of widgets.